Bruderjulian/yt-downloader-js/README.md

 ## Features:

 - small (only 10.2kb), simple and fast
-- auto install of the latest binaries (can also be done manually)
+- installation of the latest binaries
 - no dependencies
 - logging

 ## Install

+Install the package with [npm](https://www.npmjs.com/):

 ```bash
 npm i yt-downloader
 ```

-The `postinstall` script should automatically download all binaries!
-However the script can be manually triggered - See [Init](#init)!
+After the installation, the downloader must be initialized with `yt-downloader init` - See [Init](#init)!

 ## Usage

 The cli is accessible under `yt-downloader`.
 It only has two commands:

 - `download`: downloads a youtube video from a given url
-- `init`:
+- `init`: downloads all required dependencies/binaries

 ### download